Faculty

 HANYS

-Colleen McVeigh works on the data informatics team at HANYS, producing analytics to support members and various divisions within the organization.
-She focuses on quality improvement and data analytics.
+Colleen McVeigh currently leads HANYS’ activities surrounding the implementation and administration of the 1115 waiver.
+Her background is in healthcare data and analytics, as well as Medicaid reform.
 She received her bachelor’s in business administration and technology management from the State University of New York at Cobleskill and her Master of Business Administration in healthcare administration from Union Graduate College.

 Amy Nickson,